Updated October 2022

 For Medicaid and CHIP, individuals seeking coverage for themselves are generally required to provide their SSNs if they are eligible for one (unless they have a religious objection to getting an SSN).
 If they are eligible for but do not have an SSN, they must apply for one and the Medicaid or CHIP agency must offer to help them apply.
 They cannot be denied coverage while their application for an SSN is being processed.

-Individuals seeking to enroll in a marketplace plan for themselves must provide an SSN if they have one.
+Individuals seeking to enroll in an ACA marketplace plan for themselves must provide an SSN if they have one.

 Is an SSN required if an individual is applying for premium tax credits for a family member and not himself?

 Individuals applying for premium tax credits for their dependents or spouse and not for themselves only need to provide their SSN if: (1) they have an SSN, and (2) they filed a tax return for the year for which tax data would be used to verify their household income and family size.
-(Eligibility for the 2016 coverage year uses information from the 2014 tax return year to verify that information.)
 Providing SSNs of non-applicants who have them is strongly encouraged.
-The marketplaces use SSNs to conduct data matches with trusted data sources like the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
-When these matches can successfully verify key information like income, consumers may not have to submit proof of their circumstances.
+The ACA marketplaces use SSNs to conduct data matches with trusted data sources like the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
+When these matches can successfully verify key information like income, people may not have to submit proof of their circumstances.

 Will a parent applying for Medicaid or CHIP coverage for his child but not for himself be required to provide an SSN?